Helping You Obtain Accidental Death And Dismemberment Benefits

 - Being legally intoxicated or under the influence of any narcotic (although many policies do not contain this exception)

-If your Life Insurance or Accidental Death and Dismemberment claim has been denied, or you believe that it will be given the delays you are experiencing, give the Denver life insurance attorneys at McDermott Law a call for a free, no obligation consultation.
+If your life insurance or accidental death and dismemberment claim has been denied, or you believe that it will be, give the Denver life insurance attorneys at McDermott Law a call at 303-964-1800 for a free, no-obligation consultation.
+You can also complete our contact form.
+We advise and represent clients throughout Colorado and the Rocky Mountain region.